Before the operation

 You will be given pain-relieving drugs after the operation if you need them.
 These should control any pain you have, but tell your doctor or nurse if you are in any pain.

 You may have some bruising and swelling in and around your testicles and penis.
+This can make it uncomfortable to sit on hard surfaces.
 It shouldn’t last more than a few weeks.
 If you have a lot of swelling, or if it’s getting worse, tell your doctor.

 When you go home, you may find underpants (briefs) give you more support and are more comfortable than loose boxer shorts.
 You can also buy supportive underwear, such as a jock strap or testicle support.